-3. Fit the earth connections from the terminal plug-in connections to the appropriate earth posts on the back of the control box.
+- 3. Fit the control box to the support frame and fix at the bottom using the 2 self tapping screws provided. - 4.
+Fit the earth connections from the terminal plug-in connections to the appropriate earth posts on the back of the control box.
 Connect the earth lead prefitted to the control box back panel to the threaded hole in the casing support frame.

-Offer up the spark generator assembly to the combustion chamber base tray and secure the bracket, using the M5 screws and washers.

-Plug the spark generator leads onto the spark electrode connections on the RH end burner - access via the side of the combustion chamber.

-5. Ensure the electrical cover is correctly fastened to the spark generator
+- 5. Offer up the spark generator assembly to the combustion chamber base tray and secure the bracket, using the M5 screws and washers. - Plug the spark generator leads onto the spark electrode connections on the RH end burner access via the side of the combustion chamber. - 6.
+Ensure the electrical cover is correctly fastened to the spark generator